 Call Your Lawyer

 Identity theft almost always creates legal problems.
-Talk to your lawyer about what happened, the steps you've taken to protect yourself so far and find out if they have any other advice beyond the steps you've already taken.
+Talk to your lawyer about what happened as well as the steps you've taken to protect yourself so far and find out if they have any other advice beyond the steps you've already taken.
 Some states have special laws and agencies to help identity theft victims, and a lawyer can point you in the right direction.
 If you don't know a lawyer, then try the state attorney general's office.

 Consider a Credit Monitoring Service